Review: MaXXXine is an anti climatic film that only works in pieces

 Scene to scene the film works fine and is quite entertaining, but overall when it is all put together, it ends up being messy and the film works more in pieces rather then as a whole, and the ending does not land as well as I had hoped it would.

-Ti West just tries to do too much without really committing to anything and it all feels a bit too crammed together, and while I did enjoy it, it also feels a bit too random and messy and doesn't hit the same level as the first two movies in the trilogy, and by the end of the film, it all feels very anti climatic.
+Ti West just tries to do too much without really committing to anything and it all feels a bit too crammed together, and while I did enjoy it as I said it also feels a bit too random and messy and doesn't hit the same level as the first two movies in the trilogy, and by the end of the film, it all feels very anti climatic.

 But I do give Ti West a lot of credit for forging a trilogy that are so different from each other.